DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 dissipating,[^14_Fu_7] online dating has become the second most widely used way for seeking a partner, only after connecting through friends.[^14_Fu_8]

-China’s unmarried population between 18 and 55 accounted for 14.5 percent of the total in 2011, among whom 85 million were women.[^14_Fu_9] With the issue of the new Marriage Law,[^14_Fu_10] arranged marriage was banned in 1950,[^14_Fu_11] which empowered Chinese women to freely choose their
+China's unmarried population between 18 and 55 accounted for 14.5 percent of the total in 2011, among whom 85 million were women.[^14_Fu_9] With the issue of the new Marriage Law,[^14_Fu_10] arranged marriage was banned in 1950,[^14_Fu_11] which empowered Chinese women to freely choose their